fezeka-tech/data-representation-coursework/README.md

 Open a Bash console on PythonAnywhere.

-Navigate to the directory where your files are located,and create virtual envirenment.
+Navigate to the directory where your files are located,and create virtual environment.

   ```bash
   mkvirtualenv --python=/usr/bin/python3.8 myvirtualenv  # Use the appropriate Python version